 Tip #6: Sea Circus Restaurant & Bar

-It’s like a circus, colorful and full of surprises.
-Sea Circus Bali is Josh Herdman and Charlie Hunton’s baby.
-The two advertisers from Australia booked a one way ticket to Bali and opened a fabulous restaurant, cafe and cocktail bar, located in one of the busiest streets in Seminyak.
+It’s like a circus: colorful and full of surprises.
+Sea Circus Bali is the brainchild of Josh Herdman and Charlie Hunton.
+The two advertisers from Australia booked a one-way ticket to Bali and opened a fabulous restaurant, café, and cocktail bar located on one of the busiest streets in Seminyak.

-In the morning it’s a busy breakfast restaurant, later it becomes a lunch spot, an afternoon coffee spot and in the evening a hang-out for dinner and cocktails.
-The breakfast is mainly focused on eggs, burgers, burritos and pancakes.
-For vegan guests, Sea Circus is serving a scrambled tofu option.
+In the morning, it’s a busy breakfast restaurant; later, it becomes a lunch spot, an afternoon coffee spot, and, in the evening, a hangout for dinner and cocktails.
+The breakfast is mainly focused on eggs, burgers, burritos, and pancakes.
+For vegan guests, Sea Circus serves a scrambled tofu option.

 -